emberjs/data/README.md

 ember-source they were release with (lockstep), as well as the range of versions of ember-source that the project tested against at the point of release.

+The table is generated from [this data](./internal-tooling/src/tasks/-data/compatibility.ts) using the command `bun sync-readme-tables`.

 <!-- START-COMPATIBILITY-TABLE-PLACEHOLDER -->
 |  | Status | WarpDrive/EmberData | Lockstep | Supported | Tested | Range |
 | --- | --- | --- | --- | --- | --- | --- |